 You need a fish-finder so that you can get the path of the fish and its depth.
 After that, place your jig where you have found the fish.
 Then allow the jig to have a free fall into the water up to a meter below the fish.

-Bottom Fishing is the most beginner friendly and easiest method to catch the trout.
+Bottom Fishing is the most beginner-friendly and easiest method to catch trout.
 Yet you will find this method to be very effective in slow-moving water.

 Finding Trout in Lakes, Ponds, Rivers, and Streams

 Where to Find Trout